 Broadening perceptions of HOME to include outdoor spaces helps cultivate an understanding of the interrelationships between humans and wildlife.
 As for humans, good homes for wildlife include plenty of food, safe access to water and shelter, and enough space to raise the next generation.
-In this outdoor workshop, participants will be invited to create an on-site, mandala inspired sculpture woven through the meadow landscape that will provide winter habitat for seed dispersers.
+In this outdoor workshop, participants are invited to create an on-site, mandala inspired sculpture woven through the meadow landscape that will provide winter habitat for seed dispersers.

-In the process, we will learn how to work with natural materials in our own gardens to augment habitat for wildlife through winter months.
+In the process, we learn how to work with natural materials in our own gardens to augment habitat for wildlife through winter months.

 This is the final installment of the 2019 Open Air Arts Initiative Field Works, a collaboration between the Blue Hill Heritage Trust, Cynthia Winings Gallery & the SEED Barn.
 The culmination exhibition will take place at Parker Point the weekend of September 27-29. https://www.facebook.com/events/596899880842603/